The industry’s best inventory management software just got better!

 “We realized through our conversations that there was a huge underserved market of high-growth, high-performance brands that need more automation, intelligence, and plug-and-play flexibility from their inventory management solution to unlock their growth potential.
 Stitch X is that growth multiplier.” said Brandon Levey, Stitch Labs CEO.

 We saw this as a unique opportunity for us to solve: build an inventory management system for the fastest growing brands in retail, armed with features and functionality specific designed to tackle scalability, growth, and customer experience.

 We wanted this to come through even in our naming of this new version.
 For us, the ‘X’ in Stitch X carries a lot of meaning; it represents a direction for our company and product, as well as a promise to our customers.
 As a company, X marks the spot for where we want to be: an inventory management software that solves unique operational problems where growth intersects with complexity.
 ‘X’ for customers because we aim to be the growth multiplier for brands like you to help you unlock that 2X, 3X, 5X, 10X growth.

 Building Stitch X

-The launch of Stitch X comes with over 25 new and improved features across the entire platform.
+The launch of Stitch X comes with over 25 new and improved features across the entire inventory management software platform.
 The most significant improvements and differentiators concentrate in five key areas: scalability, flexibility, fulfillment, automation, and service.